openenclave/openenclave/new_platforms/docs/win_sgx_dev.md

 see [Intel SGX Simulation Mode](https://software.intel.com/en-us/blogs/2016/05/30/usage-of-simulation-mode-in-sgx-enhanced-application).

-To build and debugin SGX enclaves running in simulation mode, build the Open Enclave SDK using one of the following configurations:
+To build and debug SGX enclaves running in simulation mode, build the Open Enclave SDK using one of the following configurations:

 - `x86-SGX-Simulation-Debug`